fbpx

 Every surgery carries with it potential risks.
 However, when you have your aortic valve repair or replacement performed at specialist heart hospitals like Royal Brompton and Harefield, these risks can be greatly reduced.

-Explore our team of cardiology specialists
+Explore our team of cardiology and cardiac surgery specialists

 Meet our team of world renowned cardiology and cardiac surgery specialists.
 From cardiovascular health assessments to innovative interventions, our experts are committed to delivering personalised care designed just for you.